cuernodegazpacho/legotrain/README.md

 directory _test_.

 The train control software uses color hue (H), saturation (S, and value (V, also known as intensity or brightness)) on the HSV color space to uniquely identify colors.
-I found a few colors that are well separated from each other in the CIE (Commission Internationale de l'Eclairage) standard normalized HSV diagram:
+Using the CIE (Commission Internationale de l'Eclairage) standard normalized HSV diagram ([See here](docs/Colorimetry.md)), I found a few colors that present adequate separation from each other:

-- Bright Red (SKU: 4560179)
+- Bright Red
+- Dark Green
-- Dark Azur (SKU: 6206312)
+- Dark Azur
+- Medium Azur
+- Bright Yellow
-- Vibrant Yellow (SKU: 6432185).
+- Vibrant Yellow (appears as bluish to some eyes)
+- Bright Redish Violet

 Colors that tend to partially overlap with each other, or sit close by, on the diagram, are unsuitable for reliable detection.
 We should also strive for colors with higher saturation S,